alovajs/alovajs.github.io/tutorial/advanced/custom/storage-adapter.md

 ```

-> For more information about response caching, please refer to [Detailed of Cache](/tutorial/cache/mode).
+> For more information about response caching, please refer to [Cache Details](/tutorial/cache/mode).

 ## SessionStorage Storage Adapter Example